Thiruttu Payale: Plot

 Manickam belongs to a poor family in a village.
 He does not respect any of his family members, except for his uncle Manohar, who lives in Chennai.
-The story gets rolling once he decides to come and stay with Manohar at Chennai.
-Once, while Manickam is watching people playing golf, he notices Roopini and Ramesh having an illicit relationship.
-He manages to capture the scene in his video camera.
-Roopini is the wife of a rich businessman named Sivaraj, who is Ramesh's best friend.
-Manickam blackmails Roopini and extracts money from her whenever he needs.
-Once, he makes a trip abroad to Australia with Roopini’s expenditure.
-There, he happens to meet Rosy.
-He falls in love with her.
+The story gets rolling once he decides to come and stay with Manohar in Chennai.
+Once, while Manickam is watching people play golf, he notices Roopini and Ramesh having an illicit relationship.
+He manages to capture the scene with his video camera.
+Roopini is married to a rich businessman named Sivaraj, who is Ramesh's best friend.
+Manickam blackmails Roopini and extracts money from her whenever he needs it.
+Taking a trip to Australia with money extracted from Roopini, he meets and falls in love with Rosy.
 Rosy tells him that she is a very rich girl from a respected family.
 While he decides to propose to her, he finds that she has left the city.
-He is upset, and just at that time, Roopini makes a phone call and tells him that Rosy was sent by her only to woo Manickam and demands that if he needs Rosy, he needs to hand over the cassette to her.
+Just then, Roopini calls him on the phone and tells him that Rosy was sent by her only to woo Manickam and demands that if he needs Rosy, he needs to hand over the cassette to her.
 Manickam decides to find Rosy and learns that she also loves him.
 She asks him to leave this con work and gets him a job in a shop.
-All went well until when Rosy's stepmother learns about this relationship and asks Manickam for a sum if he wants to marry Rosy.
-To acquire the same, he again uses the cassette for the final time, but Sivaraj learns about it.
-Manickam hands over the money to Rosy's stepmother and asks Rosy to come to the airport next day.
-The climax shows Sivaraj killing Ramesh and Manickam fighting the goons sent by Sivaraj and reaching the airport, somehow only to be killed by Sivaraj.
-The film ends with Rosy waiting for Manickam in the airport.
+All goes well until Rosy's stepmother learns about this relationship and asks Manickam for a sum if he wants to marry Rosy.
+To acquire the same, he again uses the cassette one final time, but Sivaraj learns about it.
+Manickam hands over the money to Rosy's stepmother and asks Rosy to come to the airport the next day.
+The climax shows Sivaraj killing Ramesh, and Manickam fighting the goons sent by Sivaraj and reaching the airport, somehow only to be stabbed by Sivaraj.
+The film ends with Rosy waiting for Manickam at the airport.

 Cast

+Production

+Ganesan initially wanted to make Thiruttu Payale a low budget film with newcomers like his directorial debut Five Star, but at the urging of the producer Kalpathi S. Aghoram, he increased its scale.
+Ganesan wanted P. C. Sreeram to handle the cinematography but due to date issues, Sreeram recommended his assistant Ravishankar as the cinematographer thus making his debut.

 Soundtrack

-The song "Thiruttu Payale" is partially based on "Chinna Payale" from Arasilankumari (1961).
+The music was composed by Bharadwaj.
+The title song "Thiruttu Payale" is partially based on "Chinna Payale" from Arasilankumari (1961).
+The song "Thaiya Tha" is based on Charukesi raga, which Bharadwaj later adapted for Kannada film No 73, Shanthi Nivasa (2007).

-Release
+Reception

-S. Sudha of Rediff gave the film a rating of two out of five stars and said "Susi Ganesan must be credited for tackling a bold subject.
+S. Sudha of Rediff.com gave the film a rating of two out of five stars and said "Susi Ganesan must be credited for tackling a bold subject.
 A film for the multiplexes, this".
+Lajjavathi of Kalki praised director for giving an edge of seat thriller, Jeevan's acting and concluded saying Thiruttu Payale is a quality dish for fans of all walks of life who are looking to elevate their taste buds.
+The film won the Tamil Nadu State Film Award for Third Best Film.